By Karolin Schaps

 Members of the Organization of the Petroleum Exporting Countries are cutting oil production by 1.2 million bpd from Jan.
 1 for six months, the first reduction in eight years.

-The energy minister of OPEC member the United Arab Emirates said on Tuesday he saw healthy oil demand growth this year and believed inventories would fall, but that it would take more time to rebalance the market.
+The energy minister of OPEC member the United Arab Emirates said on Tuesday he saw healthy oil demand growth this year and believed inventories would fall.

 A preliminary Reuters poll showed analysts expected U.S. crude stocks to have fallen in the week to April 14, building on a surprise decline the previous week.

-Analysts said they expected crude inventories to have fallen by around 1.5 million barrels last week.
+Analysts said they expected crude oil inventories to have fallen by around 1.5 million barrels last week.